Giving a Presentation at Write the Docs¶

 There are a lot of different ways of thinking through making your slides.
 Idan Gazit, a previous speaker, has written up a great post on how his process works.
 Yours might not be the same, but it might be useful to think through the process.

 For a ton of useful info and links about every step of this process, this article from the one and only Lena Reinhart, is jam-packed with of good advice.

 We strongly encourage all speakers to check and double-check their talks for any language that might be discriminatory or offensive.
 Remember that that includes needlessly gendered language (avoid ‘you guys’, for example), ageist language (please no ‘so easy my grandma could do it!’ anecdotes), and any other language that’s presumptive about or exclusive towards the variety of folks who will be in the audience.

 Good resources on this include:

 Also, we know there’s a ton of nuance and complexity here – just do your best to be aware of and sensitive about your language choices!

 Here are a few other tidbits to remember:

 - Make sure that your slides are high contrast.
-This makes them easier for everyone to read in the room.
+This makes them easier for everyone to read.